 A first-generation college student and Iowa native, Connie received degrees from the University of Notre Dame and the University of Texas at Austin.
 She serves on the boards of the Pottawattamie County Community Foundation, Iowa Extension Council Association, and the scholarship foundation for her alma mater.

-Program Manager, Surge Academy
+Program Director, Surge Academy

 Noemí Cortés has dedicated her work to building the capacity of people to speak up and speak back to inequities in the education system.
 She has worked as a teacher, teacher educator, administrator, and instructional coach.